- About us

 Equipment for common rooms

-New microwaves, hobs, kitchen parts, lockers and much more
+New microwaves, cook plates, kitchen parts, lockers and much more

 Equipment for work places